-In our view, overall net direct debt is high on a per capita basis, at about \$5,082, and moderate as a percentage of market value, at 3.1%.
+In our view, overall net debt burden is high at about \$5,045 per capita for fiscal 2017 and a projected \$5,294 per capita for fiscal 2018 with the series A GO bonds.
+The district's overall net debt burden is moderate as a percentage of market value, at 3.1%.
+Amortization is slow, in our opinion, with a projected 35% of total outstanding direct principal debt due to be retired in the next 10 years.
 The district obtained \$950 million in voter authorization in 2016 to fund its campus upgrade projects.
 The district anticipates future issuances, staggered about every three years.
+We understand the district has no alternative financing debt such as bank loans, direct purchases, or private placements.